Influenza vaccine for children

 The flu vaccine is free for some tamariki

-• they are aged 4 years and under and have a serious respiratory condition.
+• they are 4 years of age or under and have a serious respiratory condition.

 • they are 6 months or older with underlying health conditions, including:

-• asthma that requires taking a preventer inhaler regularly
+• asthma that requires using a preventer inhaler regularly

 • an autoimmune disease